Low Energy Living in Northcote

 Recognition

-Shortlist – Houses Awards – New House under 200 square meetings
+Commendation – Houses Awards – New House under 200 square meetings

 Bi-fold windows offer unobstructed view of the park